rohitkjohnedu/my_yade/doc/sphinx/github.rst

  git push upstream master:newlyCreatedBranch #Push all commits to a new remote branch.

 in that command ``newlyCreatedBranch`` will be the name of that branch.
-Please hoose a descriptive name as much as you can.
+Please choose a descriptive name as much as you can.

 Requesting merge into upstream repository
 -----------------------------------------